AI Infrastructure

 Performance is net of fees.
 Based on the aggregation of all managed accounts.
 Individual account performance may vary.

-Meta (-40 bps), Celestica (-35 bps) and Quanta Services (-30 bps) also detracted.
-The options overlay was critical in limiting the Q1 drawdown during March’s severe risk-off episode.
+The primary detractor was Microsoft at −166 bps, reflecting AI cost scrutiny and multiple compression in the highest-valuation mega-cap names.
+Meta (−40 bps), Celestica (−35 bps), and Quanta Services (−30 bps) also detracted.
+The options overlay was critical in limiting the Q1 drawdown during March's severe risk-off episode.

 Portfolio Analytics